Pandaily591/OnlySpeakTTS/README.md

 # Links
-I uploaded a longer example to youtube:
+I uploaded a longer example to youtube (the Lara Croft voice in this video is old):

 https://www.youtube.com/watch?v=XV87AE22a6M